westonpace/CSharp-From-Zero-To-Hero-v2-wiki/C#-Keywords-and-User-Input.md

 ## String Concatination

-If you add two string together, you get a string.
+If you add two strings together, you get a string.
 Therefore:

 ```cs
 string piece1 = "Hello";